kam-cheng/Northcoders-News-App/README.md

 https://nc-news-site-kc.netlify.app/

-## Interacting with the app
+## Features

 ---

-Through the app, users will have access to, and be able to interact with the following:
+The NC News App offers users the following features and functionality:

 ### Articles

-- Default display of 10 article cards in date descending order, with the ability to load more via click of a button.
+- Home page displays article cards containing the title, topic, author, date, number of comments, and number of likes.
-- When selected, will display the entire article, and associated comments.
+- When article cards are selected, users will be redirected to the article page, displaying the article body, and a list of comments
+- Topics page displays article cards filtered by topic of interest.
-- User ability to sort articles based on the following criteria:
+- Users can sort articles based on the following criteria:
   - date
   - comment count
   - votes
-  - order (separate dropdown)
+  - order (ascending or descending)

-### Comments: displays upon selecting of article.

-- Default display of 10 comments, with the ability to load more via click of a button.
+- The list of articles displayed is initially limited to 10 - this can be increased by selecting the 'Load More Articles' button at the bottom of the page.

+### Comments

+- Comments are displayed in the related article's page.
-- User ability to post comments.
+- Users are able to post comments in a text box below the article.
-- User ability to delete comments matching their username only.
+- Users are able to delete comments associated with their own username (a bin icon will be displayed)

-### Likes: displayed for both articles and comments
+- The list of comments is initially limited to 10, but can be increased by clicking the 'Load More Comments' button at the bottom of the page.

+### Likes

-- User ability to like or dislike an article or comment.
+- Likes are displayed for each article and comment.
+- Users are able to increase or decrease the like count by 1.

 ## Link to repository